 Muschler has seen the rise and fall of many online trading portals for used machinery over the last fifteen years.
 The market has swallowed up countless millions from investors, but Machineseeker has grown completely organically.
 “Until 10 or 15 years ago, very few traders were active online.
 Most machines were sold to regular customers through the traders’ own networks”, comments Muschler.
 In the meantime, the machine trade business has become digitized, so the company founder is currently investing heavily in new personnel.
 “We want to make Machineseeker the worldwide market leader,” explains Muschler.

 His company is now represented in over 60 countries by a broad range of localised platforms such as machineseeker.co.uk, machineseeker.fr and machineseeker.es.
 8,100 dealers are currently offering over 200,000 machines on the platforms of the Essen-based company.
-“We are generating an enquiry volume of over two billion euros a month,” says Muschler.
+“We are generating an enquiry volume of over three billion euros a month,” says Muschler.
 “The high level of interest makes our platform an immensely attractive way for traders to advertise their machines.”

 The cramped little spare room has long since become a large office, but the basic idea of providing a simple, secure and low-cost marketplace for buyers and sellers has remained unchanged for 17 years.